Nowra Bridge project - Princes Highway upgrade

 How has the community been involved in the development of the project?

-We have been engaging and consulting with the community on the development of the Nowra Bridge Project since 2013.
+We have been engaging and consulting with the community on the development of the Nowra Bridge project since 2013.

 In response to submissions from the community and following further design development since the display of the REF, changes to the REF and detailed design have occurred.
+A report detailing the submissions received was published in 2019.

 Was a bypass of Nowra considered?